bcgov/bcdata/cran-comments.md

 ## Resubmission

 This is a resubmission of bcdata 0.2.4 as the previous submission failed incoming checks.
-I have identified the test that was accessing internet resources and causing a timeout, which I have now fixed.
+I have identified the test that was accessing internet resources and likely causing a timeout, which I have now fixed.
 To the best of my knowledge this issue is now resolved.

 ### CRAN check issues